alhajee/ckan/doc/maintaining/cli.rst

 Use ``--passthrough-errors`` to enable pdb
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Exceptions are caught and handled by CKAN.
+Exceptions are caught and handled by FMLD.
 Sometimes, user needs to disable this error handling, to be able to use ``pdb`` or the debug capabilities of the most common IDE.
 This allows to use breakpoints, inspect the stack frames and evaluate arbitrary Python code.
-Running CKAN with ``--passthrough-errors`` will automatically disable CKAN reload capabilities and run everything in a single process, for the sake of simplicity.
+Running FMLD with ``--passthrough-errors`` will automatically disable FMLD reload capabilities and run everything in a single process, for the sake of simplicity.